unijoh/FO-Tokenizer/README.rst

 -----------------------------------------
-Tokenizer: A tokenizer for Icelandic text
+FO-Tokenizer: A tokenizer for Faroese text
 -----------------------------------------

 ** Note from Annika **

-This repository most likely does not work to install.
-The intended usage is:
+This tokenizer is a modified version of Miðeind's Icelandic Tokenizer: https://github.com/mideind/Tokenizer

+This is how you can install the Faroese tokenizer.

 # Clone the GitHub repository